Mimickal/ReactionRoleBot/README.md

 Note that these permissions may be inherited from your `@everyone` settings.

 You write the post people can react to for their roles.
 The bot will not attempt to write its own posts for this.
-Then you tell the bot which roles to map to which emojis for the selected post.
+You can then tell the bot to select that post, and tell it which roles to map to which emoji reactions on that post.

-Selecting a post.
-The bot tracks this on a per-user basis, so multiple users can interact with the bot at the same time.
+**Selecting a post** - The bot tracks this on a per-user basis, so multiple users can interact with the bot at the same time.
 ```
 # Command: